Rahulkr204/meeteor/README.md

 Chrome extension for Google Meet, create meeting using keyboard.

 ## Description
-When you can have multiple impromp-tu meetings in a day and you want to create meetings on the fly, going through official process takes about 15-20s to join a meeting and have a shareable link.
-With Meeteor, you can cut down that to 3-5s.
+When you might have multiple impromptu meetings in a day and you want to create meetings on the fly, going through official process takes about 15-20s to join a meeting and have a shareable link.
+With Meeteor, you can cut that down to 3-5s.

 ## Install